 Follow-ups are kind reminders of the previous email if your prospect missed it or forgot to get back to you.

 If you’re not sure which day to send your email or think there are a couple of days that work the best for your prospects, follow-ups can help you make your message visible and increase the chances of getting a response.

-With Campaigns, you can choose how many follow-ups after no response you want to send, specify the time delays between each follow-up, personalize the subject line, and work on the email copy.
+With Campaigns, you can choose how many follow-ups you want to send, specify the time delays between each follow-up, personalize the subject line, and work on the email copy.

 As you can see from the numerous studies, there is no perfect day and time to send an email.

-However, it’s essential to find a perfect time that works for you.
-You can do it based on your buyer persona research, conducting A/B tests, and comparing your results with industry benchmarks.
+However, it’s essential to find a time that works for you.
+You can do it based on buyer persona research, conducting A/B tests, and comparing your results with industry benchmarks.

 Also, don’t forget to work on your subject line, email copy, and outreach process.
 Finally, remember to test out different email marketing strategies to find out which one works the best for your target audience.